derawi/uniswap-v3-cross-pool-oracle/README.md

 ## Usage

-Useful to know for all price queries:
+Useful to know for all price queries:◊

 - Reverts if `twapPeriod` is `0`
 - Reverts if the `twapPeriod` too large for the underlying pool's history.
 In this case, you will have to increase the history stored by the pool by calling `UniswapV3Pool#increaseObservationCardinalityNext()` (see whitepaper section 5.1).